starandtina/backend-interview-questions/README.md

 * What's umask?
 * Tell me as many ways as you can to copy a file to remote server in bash.
 * Do you know the meaning for these commands: ps/sort/awk/join/pwd/iostat/vmstat/top/kill?
-* Let’s assume that host is a local machine, and host2 is a remote machine.
-But as for kinds of reasons, these two computers couldn’t communicate between each other.
+* Let's assume that host is a local machine, and host2 is a remote machine.
+But as for kinds of reasons, these two computers couldn't communicate between each other.
 But, there is another one host named host3 and it could connect to host1 and host2.
 So how can I let host1 connect to host2?
 * Changing filenames in batch using shell scripts. eg: aa-1.1.txt -> aa.txt; ab-1.2.3.4.txt -> ab.txt; aa-bb-cc-1.1.txt -> aa-bb-cc.txt.
 * Read a file of text, determine the n most frequently used words, and print out a sorted list of those words along with their frequencies.